With change of tone, EU warms to Turkey, Serbia membership bids

 In July 2014, facing a popular backlash over the millions of people from formerly communist eastern EU nations streaming into western EU economies to get better-paid work, Juncker promised “no new enlargement in the next five years”.

-But failing states, war, Islamist militancy and a refugee crisis in the EU’s neighborhood have showed the value of trying to engage and push countries towards becoming market economies.
+But failing states, war, Islamist militancy and a refugee crisis in the EU’s neighbourhood have showed the value of trying to engage and push countries towards becoming market economies.

 Underlying that change in mood is Turkey’s promise to help stem the flow of migrants from its territory to Europe in return for cash, visas and renewed talks on joining the EU, with which Ankara formally started its membership talks a decade ago.